 Looking for a unique and cheap family vacation idea that’s also easy to plan?
 If you love the water and don’t mind roughing it a bit, a float trip in Missouri might just be what you’re looking for on your next vacation.

 And not just any float trip, but in the state of Missouri, which is well known for its winding lazy rivers, beautiful scenery, and incredible opportunities for riverside camping.
 Taking a float trip is a summer rite of passage for locals, but you don’t need to live in the area to enjoy this fun activity.

 Missouri is one of the best places to travel in the US if you’re looking for a river to float.
 There are so many rivers in this state, that you could spend a lifetime exploring them.

 But if you don’t want to do that, we’ve got suggestions for the top float trips in Missouri you’d want to check out.
 Whether you’ve got an afternoon or a full week to spend on the water, there’s a MO float trip with your name on it.

 What’s a Float Trip?

 As far as what to float on goes, you’ve got a lot of flexibility.
-Canoes and kayaks are common.
-As are inner tubes, rafts and even livestock tanks.
+Canoes and kayaks are common, as well as inner tubes, rafts, and even livestock tanks.
 You’ve heard the saying — whatever floats your boat…

-As a general rule, innertubes and rafts are good for floats under six miles and will travel at rates of a mile per hour or less.
+Generally, innertubes and rafts are good for floats under six miles and will travel at rates of a mile per hour or less.
 Canoes and kayaks are better for longer float trips, including overnight trips.
-If you’re floating with a dog, you definitely want to use a boat.
+If you’re floating with a dog, you want to use a boat.
 Ditto if you have a lot of gear.